Cavatine Japanese Andromeda Shines in Small Spaces

 • Watering: Keep the soil consistently moist but not waterlogged, especially during periods of drought.
 Deep watering is preferable to encourage the development of a strong root system (Are you in a drought?
 Check the U.S. Drought Monitor).

-• Fertilization: In spring, after flowering, feed Cavatine Japanese andromeda with a balanced, slow-release fertilizer formulated for acid-loving plants (like Holly-tone®).
+• Fertilization: In spring, after flowering, feed Cavatine Japanese Andromeda with a balanced, slow-release fertilizer formulated for acid-loving plants.

 • Pruning: Prune Cavatine Japanese andromeda sparingly; this plant has an attractive shape and is best left alone.
 Remove dead or damaged branches and prune lightly to shape, as needed, after the plant has finished flowering.